qiyanjun/2022sp-UVA-CS-MachineLearningDeep/Assignments.md

 ### About in-class Quizzess (25%)
 + Quizz dates will show on the schedule page
-+ Mostly quizzes will be on Mondays
++ Mostly quizzes will be on Thursdays
 + Each quizz includes contents we cover in the previous week